Click on the committee name for a brief description and the list of members.

 Volunteering for an SSP committee is a great way to network with colleagues and make new connections.
 Volunteers are essential to SSP's work.
 To get started, fill out our Volunteer Form To see the list of members in a particular committee, click on the name below.

-The Annual Meeting Program Committee selects the theme for the Annual Meeting and determines topics for keynote, plenary, and concurrent sessions.
+The Annual Meeting Program Committee selects the theme for the Annual Meeting and determines topics for keynote, plenary, and concurrent sessions as well as pre-meeting seminars.
 Members recruit speakers, provide guidance on expectations, and work with staff and other SSP groups to plan the schedule and promote the meetings.

-The Education Committee plans and conducts fall and spring educational seminars (including Annual Meeting sessions), Webinars, and the Librarian Focus Group.
+The Education Committee plans and conducts educational seminars, Webinars, and the Focus Group.
 Members work with staff and other committees to promote the sessions.

-The Executive Committee is made up of the executive members from the Board of Directors.
+The Executive Committee is made up of the Officers, one Board Member at Large from the Board of Directors and the Executive Director.

 The Finance Committee oversees the budget and financial operations of SSP.